Cape Verde: Independence (1975)

-In October 2021, opposition candidate and former prime minister, Jose Maria Neves of PAICV, won Cape Verde's presidential election.
-On 9 November 2021, Jose Maria Neves was sworn in as the new President of Cape Verde.
+On 2 February 2024, Cape Verde became the third African country to be free of malaria.

 Government and politics

+Government

 Cape Verde is a stable semi-presidential representative democratic republic.
-It is among the most democratic nations in Africa, ranking 26th in the world, according to the 2018 Democracy Index.
+In 2020 it was the most democratic nation in Africa, ranking 2023 as 45th in the world, according to the electoral democracy score of the V-Dem Democracy indices.

 The constitution – adopted in 1980 and revised in 1992, 1995 and 1999 – defines the basic principles of its government.
 The president is the head of state and is elected by popular vote for a five-year term.
 The prime minister is the head of government and proposes other ministers and secretaries of state.
 The prime minister is nominated by the National Assembly and appointed by the president.
 Members of the National Assembly are elected by popular vote for five-year terms.
 In 2016, three parties held seats in the National Assembly – MpD (36), PAICV (25), and the Cape Verdean Independent Democratic Union (UCID) (3).
 The two main political parties are PAICV and MpD.

-Movement for Democracy (MpD) ousted the ruling African Party for the Independence of Cape Verde (PAICV) for the first time in 15 years in the 2016 parliamentary election, at which time its leader, Ulisses Correia e Silva, became prime minister.
-Jorge Carlos Almeida Fonseca was elected president in August 2011 and re-elected in October 2016.
-He is also supported by the MpD.